Tyson Foods wants China to lift ban on U.S. plant with COVID-19 cases

-CHICAGO, Aug 3 (Reuters) - Tyson Foods Inc is seeking to convince Beijing to lift a ban on U.S. chicken shipments from an Arkansas plant where workers tested positive for COVID-19, President Dean Banks said on Monday
+CHICAGO (Reuters) - Tyson Foods Inc (TSN.N) is seeking to convince Beijing to lift a ban on U.S. chicken shipments from an Arkansas plant where workers tested positive for COVID-19, President Dean Banks said on Monday

 China has emerged as the largest export market for American poultry, overtaking Mexico this spring, after Beijing in November ended a nearly five-year embargo on imports from the United States.